stackimpact/stackimpact-python/README.md

 ## Overhead

 The agent overhead is measured to be less than 1% for applications under high load.
-For applications that are horizontally scaled to multiple processes, StackImpact agents are only active on a small subset (adjustable) of the processes at any point of time, therefore the total overhead is much lower.
+For applications that are horizontally scaled to multiple processes, StackImpact agents are only active on a small subset of the processes at any point of time, therefore the total overhead is much lower.